-According to Minnesota state statute chapter 5 §36, all business entities registered or formed in Minnesota must designate a registered agent.
+According to Minnesota State Statute Chapter 5 §36, all business entities registered or formed in Minnesota must designate a registered agent.
 These agents accept all important legal documents, like service of process and official mail from the state, on behalf of the business.
-Registered agents in Minnesota may also be referred to as statutory agents or resident agents.
+Minnesota registered agents may also be referred to as statutory agents or resident agents.
 Having a registered agent ensures that your Minnesota business is properly notified and receives any services of process or notices from the state before a lawsuit can move forward in court.

 Your Minnesota registered agent is the main point of contact between your business and the state of Minnesota.
-Your agent accepts all services of process and official notices from the state on your business’ behalf.
+Your agent accepts all services of process and official notices on behalf of your Minnesota LLC, Minnesota corporation or Minnesota nonprofit.
 After receiving any notifications or lawsuits, the agent is then responsible for notifying you, the business owner.

 - The address of the agent must be within Minnesota state lines.
 You need a registered agent in each state where your business operates.